 Military veterans deserve thanks for their brave acts of courage.
-If you’re a military veteran in search of a home, Wyndham Capital Mortgage can offer you a VA loan, which comes with unique benefits to qualify for a mortgage and receive the keys to your home.
-Keep reading to learn more about five VA loan benefits.
+If you’re a military veteran in search of a home, Wyndham Capital Mortgage can offer you a VA loan.
+In fact, we close loans more than a week faster than the industry average*.
+In addition, there are five unique benefits for those who qualify.

-VA Loan Benefits #1: No Need for a Down Payment
+VA Loan Benefit #1: No Need for a Down Payment

-VA Loan Benefits #2: Not Having to Pay Private Mortgage Insurance
+VA Loan Benefit #2: Not Having to Pay Private Mortgage Insurance

 “Not having to pay mortgage insurance could increase your buying power by roughly 15 percent, meaning that for the same monthly payment you would spend on a $300,000 house with a Conventional or FHA loan, it’s possible you could look at a $345,000 house with a VA loan.”

-VA Loan Benefits #3: Including Basic Allowance for Housing as a Source of Income
+VA Loan Benefit #3: Including Basic Allowance for Housing as a Source of Income

-Active military members who receive Basic Allowance for Housing can count the funds as a source of income.
-The benefit of this is that allowance can go toward making your mortgage payments.
+Active military members who receive Basic Allowance for Housing can count the funds as a source of income when applying for a VA loan.
+Those same funds could be used to make your monthly mortgage payments.
 One thing to keep in mind with Basic Allowance for Housing is that it is not the same for all active military members.
-Factors such as your dependents, pay grade and physical location all determine how much of an allowance you receive.
+Factors such as your dependents, pay grade and physical location all determine how much of an allowance you receive

 “In addition to this, VA loans are typically easier to qualify for than a conventional loan for current or former military members.
 In some cases they have lower credit score requirements.
 They also tend to typically have more forgiving debt-to-income ratio requirements.”

 A prepayment penalty is a fee paid to the lending institution for paying a loan prior to the scheduled maturity date.
 Yet another great thing about a VA loan is that they don’t come with a prepay penalty.
-Now you could pay off your loan early and make extra payments without possibly being hit with a prepayment penalty.
+Pay off your loan early and make extra payments without worrying about that penalty.

 “Not only are the interest rates typically lower for VA loans, but you will also often find access to larger “lender credits” with VA loans compared to conventional loans.
 This allows veterans to avoid some (if not all) of the normal closing costs associated with a loan.
 This can work for both purchases (to minimize your cash needed to close) and refinances (to make it easier to justify refinancing into lower rates).”